taillades/CPG-based-control-for-biped/README.txt

 Started to implement Neuron Oscillator in eqns
 It compiles but the NO does wtf
 - eqns is the "main" file of NO
-- what y(i) corresponds to what is explicitely shown
+- what y(i) corresponds to what is explicitely shown in the eqns
 - I've taken the equations found on the internet code, so interaction between NO isn't implemented yet
 - I suppose that input gain comes only from q(1) for stance, q(2) for swing
 - I suppose that the output of the NO is u.
 Another option would be that output of NO is y_desired and you give the PD controller y_desired-y_real, and PD gives u